cilium/cilium/Documentation/operations/upgrade.rst

   ``encryption.secretName`` and ``encryption.interface`` are deprecated in
   favor of their ``encryption.ipsec.*`` counterparts and will be removed in Cilium 1.15.
+* Value ``hubble.peerService.enabled`` was deprecated in Cilium 1.13 and has been removed.
+The peer service is no longer optional.

 .. _earlier_upgrade_notes: